MarcBoule/OnelabModels/ShellAndKelvin/README.md

 ### Meshing

 The meshing is kept as simple as possible and is generally uniform.
 In the interior region it is identical in both the shell and Kelvin cases.
 In the exterior region, the mesh becomes coarser near the outer boundary in the shell case, while it is kept uniform in the Kelvin case.
 This is done in order to keep the number of degrees of freedom generally comparable between both cases.
-The entire mesh size is also automatically doubled for second order simulations, when compared to first order simulations.
+The entire mesh size is also automatically doubled (i.e. made more coarse) for second order simulations, when compared to first order simulations.

 ### Number of integration points